stefan-wuensch/tmp/README.md

 The `Instance ID` is in the format `i-abcd1234` (letter 'i', dash, and eight random alphanumeric characters).

 In this example the Instance ID is `i-97da517d`.
-Write that down!
+Save that for later!